 The FAFSA requires detailed information about a family’s finances.
 In order to verify the accuracy of submitted information, the Department of Education and college financial aid offices may request copies of income tax returns, W-2 statements, 1099 forms or other documentation.
 Families refusing to supply required documentation risk being denied any form of federal student aid.

 On the FAFSA, students also identify the schools to which they are applying.

 What Happens Next?

 Upon receipt of the FAFSA, a federal processor examines the information and enters it into the Federal Methodology (FM) formula, a complex analysis that determines a student’s Expected Family Contribution (EFC) — the dollar amount that a student and/or family should be able to pay toward the Cost of Attendance (COA).
 If the EFC is less than a college’s COA, the student qualifies for need-based financial aid (COA – EFC = Need).
 Thus, a student may qualify for need-based aid at one college, but not at another.

-Within three weeks after submission, the student will receive a Student Aid Report (SAR), which is a summary of the FAFSA.
-This information also is forwarded to all of the schools to which a student has applied, as well as to state agencies that award need-based aid.
+Within a week after submission, the student will receive a Student Aid Report (SAR), which is a summary of the FAFSA.
+This information also is forwarded to all the schools to which a student has applied, as well as to state agencies that award need-based aid.

 Each school correlates the FAFSA information with other criteria to determine need, and then lists scholarships, grants, loans and/or work-study programs available.
 A final aid package is sent to the student in an Award Letter.
 Aid packages often vary widely from school to school.